 II.
 PaxScan 2520 flat panel detector with 16 depth bit and 1,920 horizontal pixels and 1,536 vertical pixels.

 I. File size in kilobyte (KB) = (2,048 x 2,048) x 16 / (8 x 1,024) = 8,192 KB

 File size in megabyte (MB) = 8,192 / 1,024 = 8 MB

 II.
 File size in kilobyte (KB) = (1,920 x 1,536) x 16 / (8 x 1,024) = 5,780 KB

 File size in megabyte (MB) = 5,760 / 1,024 = 5.625 MB

 3. About us

-Uni X-ray supplies industrial X-ray machine with a high-resolution image that is clear for easy handling and accurate visual assessment.
+Uni X-ray supplies x-ray inspection machines with a high-resolution image that is clear for easy handling and accurate visual assessment.
 Having close to two decades of doing business and research in X-ray technologies, Uni X-ray is well-known nationally as a high-tech X-ray equipment supplier.

-Its works in precision X-ray technologies, and the development and manufacture of intelligent X-ray inspection equipment is well-detailed.
+Its works in precision X-ray technologies and the development and manufacture of intelligent X-ray inspection equipment are well-detailed.

 Uni X-ray’s presence is registered locally and internationally with clients who continuously use its products to conduct BGA testing and photovoltaic components’ testing.